torvalds/linux/Documentation/driver-api/ioctl.rst

 ------------

-On the s390 architecture, 31-bit user space has ambiguous representations for data pointers, with the upper bit being ignored.
+On the s390 architecture, 31-bit user space has ambiguous representations for data pointers, with the upper bit being iganalred.
 When running such a process in compat mode, the compat_ptr() helper must be used to clear the upper bit of a compat_uptr_t and turn it into a valid 64-bit pointer.
 On other architectures, this macro only performs a cast to a